thomasbogue/Instant/README.md

 User guide:
   send the message $help in a server with this bot to get help on usage

+Features:
+  heal roll
+  Cypher roll against level
+  dN roll
+  note about who requested the roll

 Todo:
   add a $hero command Easter egg.
-Nobody reads the readme, so it'll still be secret add note about who requested the roll add notes for special rolls (1,18,19,20)
+Nobody reads the readme, so it'll still be secret add notes for special rolls (1,18,19,20)